blackpuppy/docs/en/development/routing.rst

     Set the default route to be used when connecting routes in the future.

+.. php:staticmethod:: fullBaseUrl($url = null)

+    .. versionadded:: 2.4

+    Get or set the baseURL used for generating URL's.
+When setting this value you should be sure to include the fully qualified domain name including protocol.

+    Setting values with this method will also update ``App.fullBaseUrl`` in :php:class:`Configure`.

 .. php:class:: CakeRoute

     The base class for custom routes to be based on.

 .. php:method:: parse($url)

-    :param string $url: The string url to parse.
+    :param string $url: The string URL to parse.

-    Parses an incoming url, and generates an array of request parameters that Dispatcher can act upon.
+    Parses an incoming URL, and generates an array of request parameters that Dispatcher can act upon.
 Extending this method allows you to customize how incoming URLs are converted into an array.
 Return ``false`` from URL to indicate a match failure.

 .. php:method:: match($url)

     :param array $url: The routing array to convert into a string URL.

     Attempt to match a URL array.
 If the URL matches the route parameters and settings, then return a generated string URL.
 If the URL doesn't match the route parameters, false will be returned.
 This method handles the reverse routing or conversion of URL arrays into string URLs.

 .. php:method:: compile()